FAQ

 What age ranges do you work with (men, women, couples)?

-We do not offer couples or marriage counseling at this time.
+I do not offer couples or marriage counseling at this time.

 What do you actually do in session with clients (modalities)?